Productions coming up this year, including new writing, UK premieres and reimagined classics.

 Macbeth embarks on tour from October 2018 (tour cast to be announced).
 On sale soon.

-The Curious Incident of the Dog in the Night-Time is on an international tour.
+The Curious Incident of the Dog in the Night-Time was on an international tour.

-Consent is currently playing at the Harold Pinter Theatre in the West End.
+Consent was at the Harold Pinter Theatre in the West End.

 The Jungle is currently playing at the Playhouse Theatre in the West End.